zimeon/ocfl-py/CONTRIBUTING.md

 If submitting a pull request:

    * Understand that this code and any merged contributions are covered by the [MIT license](LICENSE.txt)
-   * First creats an [issue](https://github.com/zimeon/ocfl-py/issues) to discuss the proposed change
+   * First create an [issue](https://github.com/zimeon/ocfl-py/issues) to discuss the proposed change
    * Please submit pull requests against the `main` branch
    * Please write code that passes the linting tests in `.github/workflows/action.yml`, these include:
      * `pycodestyle` implements [PEP8](https://www.python.org/dev/peps/pep-0008/) with the following warnings disabled: